CANT Z.1007 Alcione: Armament

-The Z.1007 had a long, shallow horizontal bomb bay which could carry 1,200 kg (2,650 lb) of ordnance.
+The Z.1007 had a lengthy and shallow horizontal bomb bay which could carry 1,200 kg (2,650 lb) of ordnance.
 Many other Italian aircraft had bomb bays which carried the ordnance vertically, tip pointing up, which limited the size and variety of bombs which could be carried internally, a problem shared with the German He 111 bomber.
 There were also a pair of under-wing hardpoints which could carry up to 1,000 kg (2,200 lb) of bombs, giving the Z.1007 a potential 2,200 kg (4,900 lb) payload and a maximum range of 640 km (400 mi), but the standard payload was 1,200 kg (2,645 lb) and 1,000 km (621 mi) range.
 The Z.1007's external hardpoints were a rarity in the bombers of the Regia Aereonautica.
 The Z.1007 could also carry two 454 mm (17.7 in), 800 kg (1,760 lb) torpedoes slung externally under the belly in an anti-shipping role, an option never used operationally.
 The bombardier's position was just below and ahead of the pilot, behind the central engine (he could look up at the rudder pedals and see the pilot's face).
 This improved the layout compared to the SM.79, which located the bombardier in the ventral casemate under the rear fuselage, which meant that it was difficult to man the ventral gun while the bombardier was in position, since space was limited.
-The forward location of the bombardier's compartment gave him somewhat better forward visibility, but was still cramped, and very loud and full of vibration, being directly behind, and very close to the central engine.
+The forward location of the bombardier's compartment provided somewhat better forward visibility, but was still cramped as well as being relatively loud and subject to considerable vibration, largely due to it being directly behind and very close to the central engine.

 Operational history

+Introduction

 The first Asso-powered Z.1007s were used to equip the 50° Gruppo of the 16° Stormo from May 1939.
-The Asso powered bombers were not considered suitable for operational use, however, owing to the unreliability of their engines and high maintenance requirements, while their defensive armament was considered inadequate.
-They were therefore used as trainers.
-In 1942, it was proposed to modify the remaining 16 Z.1007s for weather reconnaissance, re-engining them with Isotta Fraschini Delta engines, but only one aircraft was converted.
-The Z.1007 participated in the bombing campaign over Malta and in the campaigns in North Africa and on the Eastern Front.
-Although fast, these bombers were vulnerable when hit and prone to catch fire.
+These Asso-powered aircraft, despite being designated as bombers, were not considered suitable for operational use as a result of their engines being relatively unreliable as well as the aircraft's high maintenance requirements and their defensive armament being considered to be inadequate.
+Accordingly, they were typically used as trainer aircraft instead.

 The 47° Stormo was equipped with some of the first production aircraft at Ghedi.
-Only four were in service at 10 June 1940.
-The production was slow with fifteen machines made every month at best.
-With time the aircraft was used by different Stormi like the 9° and substituted the SM.79 and BR.20.
+Production of the type was relatively slow, only fifteen aircraft were being completed every month at most.
+Gradually, Z.1007s were delivered to a number of different Stormi, such as the 9°, where it substituted the SM.79 and BR.20.
+Upon Italy's entry into the Second World War on 10 June 1940, Regia Aeronautica had two Stormi equipped with the "Alcione".
+One was the 16°, with 31 aircraft, equipped with the Isotta Fraschini engine and so declared non bellici ('not suitable for war').
+The 47° Stormo had just received four CANT Z.1007bis.